LIVING WORDS: WRITING THROUGH THE BODY,

-A seminar in Creative Writing taught by Jeff Shapiro
+A seminar in Creative Writing with Jeff Shapiro May 2016

 To make written words come alive and breathe, the writer must first notice life—its rhythms, inflections, tensions, rewards.
 The body’s senses (all five, six, seven, eight of them) are the key to perceiving.
 Once awakened to fuller awareness, the writer is free to create, savor, explore.